How to Defend Yourself Against Peer Pressure

 Dealing with peer pressure is a fact of life.
 The truth is you are not always going to get along with the your peers; that’s ok.
 Whether it is in elementary school or at your first summer job over a high school summer, there are always going to be instances where you feel the negative side effects of peer pressure, be they big or small.
 Fortunately, there are steps you can take to avoid these problems.

 For starters, avoid putting yourself into situations you know are going to turn sour.
-In high school, many of your classmates may start to experiment with drugs or alcohol.
-If you know those elements are going to be present at a party or event, don’t attend.
+In high school, many of your classmates may start to experiment with drugs or alcohol which may lead to life changing consequences like addiction and treatment at an outpatient rehab.
+If you know those elements are going to be present at a party or event, don’t attend and practice sober living.
 Make other plans to keep your mind off of what others might be doing.
 In addition, consider who your true friends really are.
 A real friend would never put you into a situation that makes you uncomfortable or unhappy.
 If your friends begin to make questionable decisions, it might be time to reevaluate your friendship.
 Always stay true to yourself, and never act on something that makes you uncomfortable.

 The biggest thing you can learn to do in an effort to avoid peer pressure is to learn how to say “no.” When you think about it, the word “no” rolls off the tongue.
 In tough situations, like when you are being offered a beer or coaxed into doing something you do not want to do, can be the most difficult word to mutter.
 Practice saying “no” every chance you get, because you never know when the day will come that you need to use it in action!
 In addition to saying “no,” try your best to create positive peer pressure in your everyday life.
 Give a friend a compliment if you like what they are wearing.
 Lend a helping hand to a kid in your science class that you would not normally talk to.
 Spreading positivity everywhere you go is the easiest and best way to stop negative peer pressure from spreading!